 Boswellia.
 This herb offers relief to many people struggling with chronic pain.
 It reduces gut inflammation in cases of inflammatory bowel disease (crohn’s and ulcerative colitis) and is effective in lowering joint pain.

 Bromelain.
 This is derived from the core of a pineapple and is a natural way to break down the inflammation causing molecules in your body.
-When taken with food it acts as a digestive enzyme.
-But taking about 200-300 mg twice daily between meals can help lower your pain and inflammation.
+When taken with food it acts as a digestive enzyme, so you’ll need to take it between meals to get the anti-inflammatory effect.

 Topical Cayenne.
 Capsaicin is the chemical found in cayenne and other hot peppers that give them their heat.
 Applying a topical capsaicin oil or rub 2-3 times daily is an effective way to reduce and even eliminate joint pain.
 Yes, it definitely burns (and burns out the pain driving molecule known as substance P) so you need to be careful around your eyes, nose and other sensitive area.

 Cramp Bark.
 This is one every woman should keep in her medicine cabinet.
 If you have menstrual cramps taking Cramp Bark two days prior to your period and during may be just herb you need to break up with those NSAIDs.

 What If You ARE Pregnant?